-The Hospital maintains a defined-contribution retirement plan for the benefit of substantially all of its employees.
+The Perry County Memorial Hospital Employee Retirement Plan is a defined contribution retirement plan that provides benefits to substantially all of the Hospital's employees and is authorized by Indiana Code 16-22-3-11.
 The plan is administered by the board of trustees.
 The plan provides retirement and death benefits to plan members and their beneficiaries.
 Benefit provisions are contained in the plan document and were established and can be amended by action of the Hospital's governing body.
 Employee contributions are allowed up to the maximum allowable by law.
 The Hospital's discretionary contribution is 3% of eligible salaries plus an optional 3% matching contribution.
-For the year ended December 31, 2017, the Hospital made \$459,246 of contributions to the plan.
+For the years ended December 31, 2018 and 2017, the Hospital made \$400,000 and \$459,246, respectively, of contributions to the plan.